 At its core, greenwashing is all about misdirection.
 Putting a compelling performance in one place to try and distract people from the issues that matter.
 The sad thing is that it’s usually those who care about the environment who fall for it.

 So what should we be looking out for to know if a brand is acting sustainably for real – and actually changing its business practices to improve things?

 - Accountability: Ironically, truly sustainable brands are those that are transparent about how they’re affecting the environment.
 Look for annual reports and stats on websites.

 - Accreditation: Don’t just take brands’ words for it.
 Look for companies that are audited or accredited by third parties – to be awarded things like B Corporation status or Fairtrade certifications.
 At Akepa our climate neutral status, and investment in clean ocean projects, is certified by CDP-accredited Climate Partner.

 - Clear labelling: Truly sustainable products should include simple language labels about exactly what materials or ingredients are in a product – and how they’re sourced.
 Claims should always be precise and clear.

 - Traceability: Some forward-thinking brands have been helping buyers track their products’ sustainability using helpful tech.
 As a case in point, sustainable fashion brands are using QR codes for supply chain traceability.
 If you see this kind of nifty new extra on a product, it’s a good sign.

-If you need help avoiding some of these pitfalls for your brand, get in touch and we’d be more than happy to help you promote your sustainability.
+If you need help from a sustainable marketing agency in avoiding some of these pitfalls for your brand, get in touch and we’d be more than happy to help you promote your sustainability.
 After all, when great marketing gets behind an authentically sustainable product, it’s far more powerful than grimy old greenwashing.